sistason/kinksorter/README.md

  actually move/download files to their new locations.
 - -r: Revert a new location back to it's original state.
  Original is what paths are in the database of $MainDirectory.
-- -s: Give the path of the image template for
-OpenCV Kink.com recognition.
+- -s: Give the directory of the shootid templates for OpenCV Kink.com recognition.